Vet Tech Internships & Externships Guide (2026)

 Veterinary Technician Student Internship – Zoo Atlanta

-The Atlanta-Fulton County Zoo offers a veterinary technician externship for final year students in an accredited program.
+The Atlanta-Fulton County Zoo offers a veterinary technician internship for final year students in an accredited program.
 The position is voluntary and works under the supervision of a senior vet technician and zoo veterinarians.
 The internship focuses on preventive medicine, specialized procedures, and husbandry of various species.

 Students get the opportunity to handle equipment during routine procedures and learn the lingo of exotic animal medicine.
 The procedures take place at the zoo veterinary and other cooperating facilities.
+Students should plan to work a maximum of 32 hours per week for a maximum of 12 weeks during the semester.

 Applicants to the externship must be in their last year of an accredited veterinary technician program or have graduated in the last two years, be able to lift 30 pounds and be willing to work outdoors in all types of weather.
+They must also undergo a background check, a motor vehicle check, and drug testing.
+They must also submit a cover letter, resume, and letter of recommendation.

 • Location: Zoo Atlanta (Atlanta, Georgia)